spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/4-batch-jobs.md

 ![Batch App Flow](images/batch-app-flow.png)

-This application runs nightly, to read the customer usage data from flat file, generate pricing information for those records, and insert the billing information into a billing table.
+This application runs nightly, to read the customer usage data from a flat file, generate pricing information for those records, and insert the billing information into a billing table.
 Once all of the usage data has been read and priced and the results have been inserted into the billing table, the app stops.

 That sounds pretty simple, but we have to think about what happens if the batch processing app fails four hours into a six-hour run because the database ran out of table space.
-Once more table space has been added, we do not want restart the processing from the very beginning.
+Once more table space has been added, we do not want to restart the processing from the very beginning.
 So the billing application needs to have the ability to restart from where it stopped.

 ## Spring Batch